-| by Smudge | | posted on 1st June 2023 in Quaker Organisations | | views 1100 | |
+| by admin | posted on 1st June 2023 in Quaker Organisations| views 1392 |

-American Friends Service Committee (AFSC) works for peace and social justice in the United States and around the world.
+American Friends Service Committee (AFSC) works for peace and social justice in both the United States and around the world.

 AFSC, which uses the Quaker Star as its logo, was founded in 1917 with an original mission to provide Conscientious Objectors (COs) with a constructive alternative to military service, which was the creation of the Friends Ambulance Unit (FAU).
 By the mid-1920s the organisation focused on improving racial relations in the U.S., as well as exploring ways to prevent the outbreak of another conflict before and after World War II.
 However, war did break out and the FAU was re-established.
 After the war, AFSC assisted in relief efforts to help rebuild a war-torn Europe.